• Skip to primary navigation

 two photos showing How to Make Cinnamon Swirl Bread - forming dough

-Make the cinnamon swirl:
+Make the Cinnamon Swirl

 While the dough is rising, make the cinnamon swirl mixture.
 Combine the cinnamon and sugar in a small bowl.
 Then melt the butter and set it aside (It will be brushed on the dough later).